Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 # Research strategy

-Science can be categorised both necessarily and sufficiently as three fundamental forms of reasoning; rational proof (deductive logic/Baconian method), empiric verification (inductive wisdom/Goethian method) and abductive insights that synthesise the known priors of means towards an end or outcome like Hume's Guillotine (Bayesian Inference).
+Science can be categorised both necessarily and sufficiently as three fundamental forms of reasoning; rational proof (deductive logic/Baconian method), empiric verification (inductive wisdom/Goethian method) and abductive insights that synthesise the known priors of means towards an end or outcome (Bayesian Inference).
 We seek to employ all three methods in our research.
 Below is a the application of a proposed methodology from H3uni with [strong explanatory power](https://en.wikipedia.org/wiki/Karl_Popper) and [living community of practice](https://en.wikipedia.org/wiki/Thomas_Kuhn).

 1. **Research Process:** Facilitating discussions with [methodologies derived from general systematics](https://www.eventbrite.co.uk/e/the-art-of-creative-collaboration-tickets-450456656987) as applied research into the drivers of practical language evolution.
-Proof of concept testing as a "weave" on [weco.io](https://weco.io/p/3528).
+Proof of concept testing as a "weave" on [weco.io](https://weco.io/p/3528) before moving to visual facilitation once the interface is complete.
-2. **Research Methods:** Specific instantiations of systematics like this outline applied as an [active inference ontology](https://zenodo.org/record/6320575#.Y-hMMBPP2Es), data sets to include the Regen Network and Registry.
+2. **Research Methods:** Specific instantiations of systematics (like this outline) applied as an [active inference ontology](https://zenodo.org/record/6320575#.Y-hMMBPP2Es).
+Data sets from the Regen Network and Regen Registry.
-4. **Research Context:** Comparative study of the relevant domains:
+3. **Research Context:** Comparative study of the relevant domains:
 	1. Exhaustive review of General Systematics and Active Inference literature
 	2. Deepening research into the domains of Interaction design and representation
-4. **Research Task:** Increasing the semantic efficiency of LLMs by examining the total harmonic distortion of overlapping ontological perspectives assessed through the statistical measurement of linguistic clusters.
+4. **Research Task:** Increasing the efficiency of predictors by comparing the total harmonic distortion of overlapping semantic perspectives assessed through the statistical measurement of linguistic clusters.
+This can take the form of testing General Systematics as one shot learning models.

-In parallel it will be necessary to drive the implementation by championing the proposal and generating stakeholder buy in:
-1. Regen community calls
-2. Hypercerts community calls
-3. Network Goods community calls
-4. LunarPunk Labs community activation
-5. Active Inference Institute / Complexity Weekend calls

 ---

 # Milestones
-### M0: Meta
+### Milestone zero: Meta
 **Start Date:** NOW!
 **Deliverables:**
 1. Specs